jimniels/blog/posts/2023-06-24-components-and-legos.md

 Granted, two different things with different purposes.

 With a little imagination, the second one can be a horse farm, or a rocket ship, or a castle — or maybe all three at once!
-The second?
+The first?
 Not so much.

 LEGOs are a nice, but often you want more than just prefabrication and composition.
 Design and intention bring about constraints and coherence — “componentisation _with_ big picture planning”.